-- To vote for a candidate, completely fill in the oval next to the candidate's name or the word "Yes" or "No." - To vote for a qualified write-in candidate, write the name in the blank space provided and fill in the oval. - If you make a mistake: contact the elections official for instructions or to obtain another ballot. - Make sure your vote counts, use a Blue or Black ballpoint pen. - Do not select more candidates than the number to be elected.
-You may vote in as many or as few contests as you want.
+- To vote for a qualified write-in candidate, write the name in the blank space provided and fill in the oval. - If you make a mistake: contact the elections official for instructions or to obtain another ballot. - Make sure your vote counts, use a Blue or Black ballpoint pen.